-- At the very least find out the person’s name and spell it right.
+- At the least, find out the person’s name and spell it right.

-- Use the normal language and abbreviations you’d use if you were speaking to someone so you don’t sound like a robot.
+- Use the normal language and abbreviations you’d use if you were speaking to someone so you don’t sound artificial.

 - Be formal when you write a pitch and use Dear as the opening address.
 Unless you don’t know their name in which case you’ve not got much of a chance.

-- Avoid using exclamation marks in pitch or emails.
+- Avoid using exclamation marks in pitches or emails.
 They never inspire confidence in a business situation.

 - Always include a link to your blog and other social media profiles like Twitter and Facebook.

-- Don’t do a mass mailing – you waste everyone’s time.
+- Don’t do a mass mailing – you’re wasting everyone’s time.

-- Make sure the email isn’t all in an ugly font or bold lettering.
+- Make sure the email isn’t all in a small font or bold lettering.